-June 11, 2009 – Barry Edward Beckett was born on February 4, 1943 in Birmingham, Alabama.
+June 11, 2009 – Barry Beckett was born on February 4, 1943 in Birmingham, Alabama.
 His father, Horace, was an insurance salesman who also dabbled on guitar and for a time hosted a local radio program.
-He attended the University of Alabama, where, according to The Times Daily of Florence, Ala., he first heard the music of two of the Swampers, Mr. Johnson and Mr. Hawkins, who were then playing in a band called the Del-Rays.
+He attended the University of Alabama, where, according to The Times Daily of Florence, Ala., he first heard the music of two of the Swampers, Johnson and Hawkins, who were then playing in a band called the Del-Rays.
 He was working with a blues producer in Pensacola, Fla., when he was asked to join the Muscle Shoals Rhythm Section.

 He learned piano in various genres and styles very early on in life and became the keyboard session musician for the studio band the Swampers in the mid 1960s.
 He started his career as a session musician working with Atlantic Record artists such as Wilson Pickett, Aretha Franklin and Percy Sledge, and others artists at Rick Hall’s FAME Studios until 1969 when Barry along with fellow session musicians, Roger Hawkins, David Hood and Jimmy Johnson formed their own session backing band, The Muscle Shoals Rhythm Section, also known as The Swampers and opened their own Muscle Shoals Sound Studio in nearby Sheffield.